oalfonso-o/mkdocs/docs/posts/mailserver.md

     - [myorigin](https://www.postfix.org/postconf.5.html#myorigin): The contents of `/etc/mailname` should contain a valid hostname for your mail server.
 This is used by applications like cron, we can put the same as $myhostname in `/etc/mailname`.
     - [mydestination](https://www.postfix.org/postconf.5.html#mydestination): This parameter specifies the domains from which we will accept emails to be sent.
 So if you send a request from a `bob@mail.com` and `mail.com` is not in this list, `bob` will have to find another way to send his email.
 - General:
     - [syslog_name](https://www.postfix.org/postconf.5.html#syslog_name): name of the logger in syslog to identify the logs.
-This can be overriden in each service in `master.cf`
+This can be overridden in each service in `master.cf`
     - [smtpd_banner](https://www.postfix.org/postconf.5.html#smtpd_banner): Message returned by the server to present himself, it's a convention and if is not respected some servers (like Gmail) can tag you as spam.
     - [append_dot_mydomain](https://www.postfix.org/postconf.5.html#append_dot_mydomain): prevents sending emails to things like "user@partialdomainname" because the `.com` won't be automatically added.
 We prefer to don't modify the domains.
     - [compatibility_level](https://www.postfix.org/postconf.5.html#compatibility_level): To not go into too many details, less than 2 can accept backwards compatibility but as we are installing this version from scratch we can set all the configuration parameters without backwards compatibility.
 - Network
     - [mynetworks](https://www.postfix.org/postconf.5.html#mynetworks): The list of "trusted" remote SMTP clients that are allowed to relay mail through Postfix.
     - [inet_interfaces](https://www.postfix.org/postconf.5.html#inet_interfaces): The local network interface addresses that this mail system receives mail on
     - [smtp_bind_address](https://www.postfix.org/postconf.5.html#smtp_bind_address): IP used to send emails.
-Needed if we have multiple interfaces, and more important if they are public interfaces, because we will setup DNS records to give us more truthworthship that will declare our public IP as the source of the server and it has to match to the IP used by Postfix, if not other SMTP servers can decide to don't trust us.
+Needed if we have multiple interfaces, and more important if they are public interfaces, because we will setup DNS records to be more trustful that will declare our public IP as the source of the server and it has to match to the IP used by Postfix, if not other SMTP servers can decide to don't trust us.
     - [inet_protocols](https://www.postfix.org/postconf.5.html#inet_protocols): The Internet protocols Postfix will attempt to use when making or accepting connections, options: ipv4, ipv6 or all which are both.
     - [smtp_address_preference](https://www.postfix.org/postconf.5.html#smtp_address_preference): Try to use this protocol before the other, if ipv4 specified Postfix will use ipv4 always as the first option.
 - TLS